2023 Bangladesh garment workers strike

-The 2023 Bangladesh garments workers strike is a labor dispute between Bangladesh Garment and Industrial Workers Federation and Bangladesh Garment industry, principally over wages.
+The 2023 Bangladesh garments workers strike is a labor dispute between Bangladesh Garment and Industrial Workers Federation (BGIWF) and Bangladesh Garment industry, principally over wages.
 The strike is currently ongoing.

 Background

 The 4 million Bangladesh garment workers earn monthly wages starting at 8,300 taka ($75 US).
 The garment union has called for a raise to 23,000 taka ($209 US) monthly wage.
 The Bangladesh Garment Manufacturers and Exporters Association (BGMEA), which represents the garment industry, offered to increase the monthly minimum wage to 12,500 taka ($113 US) which the union rejected.

 Strike

 The strike began on October 23, 2023, in Dhaka, Bangladesh, causing over 600 factories to shut down.

 On November 4, striking garment workers clashed with the police at Ashulia, west of Dhaka.
 Where around 10,000 workers were picketing and attempted to prevent other workers from returning to their shifts, reportedly hurling stones and bricks at officers, factories, and trying to block roads.
 They were dispersed through tear gas, while 1,500 police had been deployed to Ashulia and nearby Savar.

 Kalpona Akter, president of the BGIWF textile union.